Blog Listing

 From the smoky back rooms of Washington, DC, inhabited by the crooked elite, to the astonishing high-rises of corrupt upper-crust Manhattan, Harmony and Jessie fight to uncover and halt a mass conspiracy threatening US soil in a race against time—and hell.

 FORMAT/INFO: Glass Predator is 315 pages long divided over forty-five chapters with a prologue, an epilogue and an afterword.
 Narration is in the first-person, via Harmony Black solely for the chapters and via third person for the prologue and epilogue via Al-Farsi, Linder, & Althea.
-This is the third volume of the Harmony Black series which is a spin-off to the Daniel Faust series
+This is the third volume of the Harmony Black series which is a spin-off to the Daniel Faust series.

 March 28, 2017 marked the North American paperback and e-book publication of Glass Predator and it was published by 47 North (Amazon Publishing).
 Cover design is by David Drummond.

 OVERVIEW/ANALYSIS: Glass Predator was one of my most anticipated books for 2017 because of two reasons primarily it was written by Craig Schaefer, who has become one of my favorite authors after I read through almost all of his titles in the past year or so.
 Secondarily this book would give us a peek into Jessie’s past who has been a spectacular character (so far) and I was hoping that it would expand the worldview and world-building in all areas.
+The previous two books have been different from each other with regards to their genre scope and yet have propelled the main series story forward in an exciting way.

 The previous two books also highlighted the past of Harmony & Kevin and with this one, Jessie Temple gets her turn.
 I was very excited by this prospect as you rarely get to read about characters who were trained by their father figures to be a serial killer vis-à-vis becoming a literal monster.
 Jessie’s past has been beyond tragic however she’s a terrific character in herself as to how she was able to rehabilitate herself and her mental orientation.
 Also this book further dwells into the whole Operation Cold Spectrum business that has been the main series arc since book one.
 All in all, this was one book from which I had sky-high expectations and I was a tad worried that how the author might be able to overcome them.